How to Clean Out & Deep Clean Your Garage

 Start by setting aside some time for a clean-out-your-garage day.
-If you need to, you can even space it out among the whole weekend.
-Let’s get to work!
+If you need to, you can even space it out over the weekend.
+Let’s get to work.

 Aside from the daunting idea of cleaning out your garage, it can be difficult to let go of some of the things you’ve kept over the years.
 When all else fails, channel your inner Marie Kondo and ask yourself, “Does this bring me joy?”
 Use these tips to declutter your garage and sort everything into one of the following piles: keep, donate, sell, misplaced items and trash.

 Ask yourself the following questions when deciding if you should keep something:

 - Do I truly need this?
 Be honest.
 If you really do use it, leave it in the keep pile.
 Otherwise, say goodbye.

 - Can it be repurposed?
 If you can reuse the item, it may be worth keeping, but only if you’ll follow through with repurposing it.